laura-wang/video_repres_mas/README.md

-# video_repres_mas
+# Self-supervised Spatio-temporal Representation Learning for Videos by Predicting Motion and Appearance Statistics
-code for CVPR-2019 paper: Self-supervised Spatio-temporal Representation Learning for Videos by Predicting Motion and Appearance Statistics
+code for CVPR-2019

 Coming soon.